openshift/windows-machine-config-operator/docs/byoh-instance-pre-requisites.md

 The following pre-requisites must be fulfilled in order to add a Windows BYOH node.
 * The instance must be on the same network as the Linux worker nodes in the cluster.
-* Port 22 must be open and running [an SSH server](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).
+* Port 22 must allow inbound TCP traffic and be running [an SSH server](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).
+* Port 9182 must allow inbound TCP traffic in order for node and pod metrics collection to function.
-* Port 10250 must be open in order for log collection to function.
+* Port 10250 must allow inbound TCP traffic in order for log collection to function.
 * An administrator user is present with the [private key used in the secret](/README.md#create-a-private-key-secret) set as an authorized SSH key.
 * The hostname of the instance must follow the [RFC 1123](https://datatracker.ietf.org/doc/html/rfc1123) DNS label standard:
   * Contain only lowercase alphanumeric characters or '-'.